letronganhtu/OOP-EmployeePayment/README.md

 };
 ```

-Class to create one `Employee` based on the choice from user
+Class to create one `Employee` based on user's choice

-- Using *Factory* design pattern
+- Using *Factory* design pattern for this class to create object

-- Using *Singleton* design pattern to make sure that there is only one instance in this Factory
+- Using *Singleton* design pattern to make sure that there is only one instance in this *Factory* design pattern

 - Using *Prototype* design pattern to clone new object

+- `instance()` will check if there are more than 1 instance, it will return the address that have already created before

 - With `create()` function, we create one object depend on data that store in 2 `string` line1 + line2 represent 2 lines of each `Employee`